 - Tuition fees and all fees related to maintaining registration in the program are the responsibility of the student are not subtracted from or included in the student’s funding package.

-- Tuition fee costs are given on the Faculty of Graduate Studies’ fees page.
+- Tuition fee assessments are listed in the Graduate Calendar.

 - Students will not receive their first payment until the 25th month of the first month they are receiving funding or awards.

 - GAT payments will be dispersed in 8 equal instalments beginning the 25th of the first month and thereafter on the 10th and 25th until the 10th of the month after students complete their GAT positions.
 Payment will always be 10 days in arrears.